AlbertBoll/OpenGL/README.md

 # OpenGL
-Using OpenGL and window GUI to create games and graphic rendering The game I made is based on the classical game breakout with more postprocess effect using OpenGL
+Using OpenGL and window GUI to create games and graphic rendering.
+The game I made is based on the classical game breakout with more postprocessing effect using OpenGL.